Subashbcs/testrepo/README.md

 # testrepo
-For testing and study purpose
+For testing and study purpose only